fischerpowell/congress_trade_scraper/README.md

 # Congress-Trade-Web-Scraper
-Web Scraper that uses Selenium for python and scrapes trades data for a CSV.
+Web Scraper that uses Selenium for python and scrapes senators' stock trade data for a CSV.